sumant326541/tests-weather-shopper/README.md

 ## Framework overview:

 ### TestCase:
-- Test case has been written inder e2e directory
+- Test case has been written under e2e directory

 ### Custom command / reusability
 - Created a commands.js file inside the support directory, and maintained all reusable functions.